Exmaralda-Org/teispeechtools/doc/Simple-EXMARaLDA.md

     > This annotation will only be resolved when parsing the text for
     > transcription conventions, e.g. with the `generic` parsing.

+7. Uncertain content is placed in single parentheses; parentheses are allowed to contain incomprehensible content.

+    ```
+    TIM: (Hallo) Tim!
+    TOM: (++++++ Tom!)
+    ```

+    > This annotation will only be resolved when parsing the text for
+    > transcription conventions, e.g. with the `generic` parsing.

+8. Pauses are indicated by full stops in parentheses.
+Pause lengths are determined by the number of full stops (short, medium, long, very+ long).

+    ```
+    TIM: Hallo (...)
+Wim!
+    ```
+    > This annotation will only be resolved when parsing the text for
+    > transcription conventions, e.g. with the `generic` parsing.

-7. An annotation of the utterance, e.g. a translation or a general commentary, can be placed in curly brackets behind the utterance.
+9. An annotation of the utterance, e.g. a translation or a general commentary, can be placed in curly brackets behind the utterance.
 It is treated as temporally coextensive to the annotation.
 In the ISO format, it obtains its own `<spanGrp